felamaslen/budget/README.md

 Note that the development variables are optional on a production environment.

 - `PORT`: the port to listen on
-- `MYSQL_URI`: URI for connecting to the production database
+- `POSTGRES_URI`: URI for connecting to the database
-- `MYSQL_URI_TEST`: URI for connecting to a testing database
 - `DEFAULT_PIN`: the PIN for the first generated user
 - `BIRTH_DATE`: the (ISO) date of birth (for use in FTI calculation)
 - `IP_BAN_TIME`: how long to ban users for if they make too many bad login attempts